St Mary's is an Open Church - Open to God, Open to You

 11.00 am at St Mary's Worship and Activities for ALL AGES

-We invite you and your family to meet in the church hall to explore what Jesus' life and death means for each of us.
+We invite you and your family to meet in the church hall to explore what Jesus' life and death means for each of us through simple worship and art and craft activities and making an Easter Garden.
 This is a chance for anyone of any age to think about Good Friday in an informal setting.
 This is followed by drinks and hot cross buns.

 8.00 pm at the Cathedral and Abbey Church of St Alban - Service of Unity at the Cross